pgdogdev/docs/docs/features/plugins/index.md

 ### `init`

 This function is executed once at startup, when PgDog loads the plugin.
-It allows to initialize any kind of internal plugin state.
+It allows you to initialize any kind of internal plugin state.
 Execution of this function is synchronized, so it's safe to include any thread-unsafe functions or initialize synchronization primitives, like mutexes.